talamoig/metanrpe/README.md

 Python script that prints out all the nrpe-callable checks available on localhost.
-The checks are obtained from the standard `/etc/nagios/nrpe.cfg` file (or a different) file is passed as argument and recursively from files and directories included with the `include` and `include_dir` directives.
+The checks are obtained from the standard `/etc/nagios/nrpe.cfg` file (or a file passed as argument) and recursively from files and directories included with the `include` and `include_dir` directives.

 This script can be used to let remote servers (tipically a